SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 # Stream Processing with RabbitMQ

 In this guide, we develop three Steeltoe applications that use Steeltoe Stream's support for RabbitMQ and deploy them to Cloud Foundry and to Kubernetes.
-In another guide, we [deploy these applications by using Data Flow](./data-flow-stream.md).
+In another guide, we [deploy these applications using Data Flow](./data-flow-stream.md).
-By deploying the applications manually, you get a better understanding of the steps that Data Flow automates for you.
+Taking the time to deploy the applications manually will provide you with a better understanding of the steps that Data Flow automates for you.

 The following sections describe how to build these applications from scratch.
 If you prefer, you can clone the Steeltoe [sample applications](https://github.com/SteeltoeOSS/Samples/blob/main/Stream/UsageCost), and proceed to the [deployment](#deployment) section.

 ## Development

-We create three Steeltoe Stream applications that communicate by using RabbitMQ.

-The scenario is a cell phone company creating bills for its customers.
+This guide will walk through creating three Steeltoe Stream applications that communicate by using RabbitMQ, using the scenario of a cell phone company creating bills for its customers.
 Each call made by a user has a `Duration` and an amount of `Data` used during the call.
 As part of the process to generate a bill, the raw call data needs to be converted to a cost for the duration of the call and a cost for the amount of data used.

-The call is modeled by using the `UsageDetail` class that contains the `Duration` of the call and the amount of `Data` used during the call.
+The call is modeled using the `UsageDetail` class that contains the `Duration` of the call and the amount of `Data` used during the call.
-The bill is modeled by using the `UsageCostDetail` class that contains the cost of the call (`CostCall`) and the cost of the data (`CostData`).
+The bill is modeled using the `UsageCostDetail` class that contains the cost of the call (`CostCall`) and the cost of the data (`CostData`).
 Each class contains an ID (`UserId`) to identify the person making the call.

 The three streaming applications are as follows:

-- The `ISource` application named `UsageDetailSender` generates the users' call `Duration` and the amount of `Data` used for each `UserId` and sends a message that contains the `UsageDetail` object as JSON.
+- `UsageDetailSender`: an `ISource` application that generates the users' call `Duration` and the amount of `Data` used for each `UserId`.
+Sends messages containing `UsageDetail` objects as JSON.

-- The `IProcessor` application named `UsageCostProcessor` consumes the `UsageDetail` and computes the cost of the call and the cost of the data per `UserId`.
-It sends the `UsageCostDetail` object as JSON.
+-  `UsageCostProcessor`: an `IProcessor` application that consumes `UsageDetail` and computes the cost of the call and the data per `UserId`.
+Sends messages containing `UsageCostDetail` objects as JSON.

-- The `ISink` application named `UsageCostLogger` consumes the `UsageCostDetail` object and logs the cost of the call and data.
+- `UsageCostLogger`: an `ISink` application that consumes `UsageCostDetail` objects and logs the cost of the call and data.

 ### Add NuGet Reference

-In each of the three following projects, in order to make it a Steeltoe streams application, you need to add a reference to the following packages:
+In order to make each of the three projects Steeltoe Stream applications,  you need to add references to the following packages:

 | Package | Description | .NET Target |
 | --- | --- | --- |